 The Interior Design program provides learning experiences that focus on designing and planning safe, healthy, and appropriate environments for individuals and groups, including special-needs populations.
 The 4 year program includes computer-aided design, historic and contemporary interiors and furnishing, color and lighting systems, business practices, illustration, building codes and standards, architectural history and construction, as well as a professional portfolio development.
 Obtaining a degree in Interior Design will provide students with a plethora of opportunities and job positions within the design field.

 Interior Design students participate in a wide range of design experiences: lectures, studios, seminars, group presentations and discussions, professional critiques, field trips, and field experiences.
 The interior design program has limited enrollment and emphasizes practical application of multidisciplinary principles to residential and nonresidential interior environments.

-DOD would like to welcome the new Department Chair,
+DOD would like to welcome the new Department Chairperson,

 - Texas Tech Student of Integrated Scholarship: Angela Bourne, Environmental Design

 - Metrocon Design Event